ELEC70142-VLSI-Coursework/Lab_2/README.md

 * Indentify all the clock pins for the flip-flops (CP).
 * Draw a horizontal wire in M1 for the clock signal above (or below) the row of cells.
 Ensure that the wire is at least minimum width and distance from the power M1 wire.
 * Place M2 onto the CP pins for all four flip-flops, covering both the M1-poly via and the M1 pin metal.
-* Add M1-M2 vias using the method you practised before at the CP pin locations.
+* Add M1-M2 vias using the method you practised earlier at the CP pin locations.
 * Connect the CP pins using M2 wire to the M1 horizontal wire in the routing channel you created earlier.
-* Add M1-M2 vias connecting the M2 wire to the horizontal clock wire.
+* Add M1-M2 vias connecting the M2 wire to the horizontal M1 clock wire.
 * Do another DRC check.

 **_Step 3: Routing the reset signal_**

 * Create M1 horizontal wire for the reset signal.
 * Connect the resest signals of each flip-flop to the reset wire as in the clock signal.
-* Do another DC check.
+* Do another DRC check.

 **_Step 4: Wire up the internal signals_**

 There are several internal signals including four output siganls Q[4:1].
-Note that Cadence uses the syntax Q<4:1> instead.
+Note that Cadence uses the syntax Q<4:1> a bus signal.
 Wire these as you see fit.
 Bring the four output signals to the right of the row of cells.

 **_Step 5: Connect the pins_**